filamity/espiel/README.md

 Espiel, or SPL (School Packing List) is a tool designed for students (by students) for keeping track of what to bring to school.

+Please refer to package.json for the list of dependencies needed.

 ## Functionalities to add

 - Basic frontend UI